SAP/sap-btp-service-operator/README.md

  >   ```
   >   helm uninstall sap-btp-operator -n sap-btp-operator

-In a successful outcome, Operator is uninstalled and all associated service instances and bindings are deleted.

-**Note:** Make sure to first address any possible issues that may arise during the deletion of service instances and bindings before you proceed with the deletion of the operator.
+**Note:** While the operator deletion process includes automatic deletion of associated service instances and bindings, we strongly recommend that you manually delete them first before you proceed to delete the operator.
+This way, you make sure all data stored with service instances or bindings is properly taken care of.

 #### Possible Issues